Diffusion Co-Policy for Synergistic Human-Robot Collaborative Tasks: Diffusion Co-Policy Formulation

 \subsection{Diffusion Co-Policy for Coordinating with Humans}

-We consider the task of modeling a robot co-policy as learning a probabilistic model for the robot that infers future \textit{sequences} of \textit{joint human-robot} actions, conditioned on past states, map information, and past human actions.
-Motivated by the collaborative carrying task, we modify the DDPM in two ways: 1.
+We consider the task of modeling a robot co-policy as learning a probabilistic model for the robot that infers future \textit{sequences} of \textit{joint human-robot} actions, conditioned on past states, map information, and past human actions. \edits{ More specifically, we seek to model the conditional distribution $p(\textbf{a}_t | s'_t, a_{t-1}^H)$.
+Thus,} we modify the DDPM in two ways: 1.
 Conditioning on past human actions, which allows the robot to derive an understanding of human strategy from past human action trajectories to aid future team predictions; and 2.
-High-level goal conditioning, wherein the robot can condition its predictions on where the carried table should land.
+High-level goal conditioning, wherein the robot can condition its predictions on where the carried table should land. \edits{Eq.
+2 can be modified to model the conditional distribution:}

-Therefore, we seek to learn $p(\textbf{a}_t | s'_t, a_{t-1}^H)$, where $s'_t$ is an augmented state vector with a vector of fixed size with the locations of obstacles, as well as the initial pose and goal location.
-The fixed size of the obstacle representation is limited to the maximum number of obstacles in the maps (3 in this work). \textit{Since our focus is not on perception}, this is a sufficient representation for learning map obstacles locations for robot navigation, but future work will focus on improving the observation model.